GoogleCloudPlatform/compute-image-packages/README.md

 There are several places where package versions have to be updated and must match to successfully release an update.

-* `setup.py` Update `version=`, the Python package version that is used for entry points through the Python egg and PyPI.
+* `setup.py` Update the version string with the Python package version.
+Used for entry points through the Python egg and PyPI.
-* `specs/google-compute-engine.spec` Update `Version:`, the version of the `google-compute-engine` package for EL6 and 7.
+* `specs/google-compute-engine.spec` Update the version of the `google-compute-engine` package for EL6 and EL7.
-* `specs/python-google-compute-engine.spec` Update `Version:`, the version of the `python-google-compute-engine` package for EL6 and 7.
+* `specs/python-google-compute-engine.spec` Update the version string of the `python-google-compute-engine` package for EL6 and EL7.
 * `debian/changelog` Update `google-compute-image-packages (VERSION) stable`,
   the version of the Debian packages.
 * Update the variable `package_version` when invoking the package build workflows.